 - your client is in the same territory - i.e. the work is not exported.

-Under EU regulations updated with effect from 16 March 2013, by default payment is due 30 days after:
+Under EU regulations updated with effect from 16 March 2013, and still in effect in the UK, by default payment is due 30 days after:

 - your client became aware of how much they owed you, or